eaybek/sna/README.md

+# Search N Act

 [github](https://github.com/eaybek/sna/)
 [PyPi](https://pypi.org/project/sna/)

-sna means:

-Search N Act

-you can do
+you can do:
     search and replace
     search and create
     search and open
     search and anything...